 where G is the grade of student i; a is the cutter; β is the regression coefficient; C is the group (treatment/control); T is the time (before/after); I is the interaction (C × T); and e is the error term.

-To test the hypothesis, expecting a greater increase in motivation among fifth-graders at Arabic-speaking public schools with ICT integration in science classes as compared to that among their peers studying in the traditional manner, the following DID equation was formulated (Eq.
+To test the hypothesis, expecting a greater increase in motivation among fifth-graders at Arabic-medium public schools with ICT integration in science classes as compared to that among their peers studying in the traditional manner, the following DID equation was formulated (Eq.
 2):

 M(i)=a+β1C+β2T+β3I+e